 When To Apply

 There are a lot of things to consider when you're planning any trip, and even more so when you're preparing to take a trip outside of the country.
-One of the things that cannot be overlooked early in the process is passport application.
+One of the things that cannot be overlooked early in the process is submitting your passport application.
 Without paying extra to have your application expedited, routine processing time is four to six weeks.
 If you do fork over the extra cash to speed the process up, expect to have your passport in your hot, travel-ready hands within two to three weeks.

 How To Get A Passport